ISCC is partner of the Food Security Standard (FSS)

 By adopting the FSS, companies along the value chain can now demonstrate that they are committed to the Human Right to adequate Food and the UN Sustainable Development Goals (SDGs).
 If you are interested in integrating the FSS in your regular audit, please contact ISCC at info(at)iscc-system.org.

-For additional information on the project, you can visit the website of the Welthungerhilfe here.
+For additional information on the project, you can also visit the website of the Welthungerhilfe here.

 Further information: Downloads and Links